MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

 - Go to addons.opera.com
 - Search uBlock origin and install the extension
    - You need to configure the settings for uBlock origin so that it would block even more ads.
 Go [here](https://take-me-to.space/en2mB3u.png) for the optimal settings.
- - Next, if you want to block ads more effectively, then install the AdGuard extension aswell.
+ - Next, if you want to block ads more effectively, then install the AdGuard extension as well.

 ***